webercoder/gocean/README.md

   2021-05-14 22:06\t5.111
   2021-05-14 22:12\t5.136
   2021-05-14 22:18\t5.157
-  2021-05-14 22:24\t5.174
-  2021-05-14 22:30\t5.187
-  2021-05-14 22:36\t5.196
-  2021-05-14 22:42\t5.201
-  2021-05-14 22:48\t5.201
 ...
 ```

 ## Development Plan

-Directories under /noaa represent actual NOAA APIs and will be
-consumable by external programs.
-Currently these include partial implementations for the
-NOAA CO-OPS Tides and Currents API and a pseudo-API wrapper for the listing of NOAA
-oceanic stations.
-Other APIs will be added in the future.
+The `coops` directory contains libraries for connecting to the [NOAA CO-OPS API](https://api.tidesandcurrents.noaa.gov/api/prod/).

+The `stations` directory contains libraries for retrieving NOAA oceanic station
+data.

-The top-level program allows users to query the APIs.
+The top-level program has a few convenience functions for querying the API but will

-Planned features for the top-level executable:
+be expanded in the future to support all NOAA operations.

+Planned features:

+* Flesh out this list and move it to GitHub issues.
-* Complete query capability for all APIs in the /noaa directory.
+* Complete query capability for all CO-OPS products (See [the NOAA CO-OPS API docs](https://api.tidesandcurrents.noaa.gov/api/prod/)).
-* Save preferred station(s) to ~/.gocean/ or a similar location.
+* Save preferred station(s) to ~/.gocean/ or a similar location for easier command-line usage.
 * Optimize performance of nearest station calculation.
 * Allow querying by any location or postcode directly when using the tides and currents API.

-Planned features for the APIs:

-* Implement the complete NOAA Tides and Currents API.
 * Allow the stations listing to be cached locally.
-* Add additional NOAA API wrappers.
+* Write documentation for the API.